openshift-pipelines/pipelines-as-code/README.md

 pipelinesascode.tekton.dev/target-namespace: "mynamespace"
 ```

-and Pipeline as Code will only match the repository in the mynamespace Namespace
+and Pipelines as Code will only match the repository in the mynamespace Namespace
 instead of trying to match it from all available repository on cluster.

 ### Writting Tekton pipelines in `.tekton/` directory